xakz/after-dark/index.md

 ### Section Menu

-Theme uses [Section Menu for Lazy Bloggers](https://gohugo.io/extras/menus/#section-menu-for-the-lazy-blogger) to produce global site navigation, if enabled.
+Theme uses [Section Menu for Lazy Bloggers](https://gohugo.io/extras/menus/#section-menu-for-the-lazy-blogger) to produce global site navigation if enabled.

 To customize the menu, update the settings in `config.toml` like: